Exploring the Limits of Motivation, Engagement, and Rewards in the Workplace

 1. Certainty 2.
 Variety 3.
 Significance 4.
 Connection/Love 5.
 Growth 6.
 Contribution.

-Still, in all of this, an important part of who we are or how we see ourselves is still missing; Our values.
-Our values are integral to our self-image and determine to a great degree why we do what we do and what we love, accept, and consider essential to our happiness.
-They provide a filtration and evaluation system in decision-making.
+Yet, amidst all this discussion, I feel there’s an essential aspect of who we are and how we see ourselves that remains unaddressed: our values.
+Our values are integral to our self-image, significantly influencing why we do what we do, as well as what we love, accept, and consider essential for our happiness.
+They serve as filters and guides in our decision-making processes.

 Are Motivation, Engagement and Rewards Enough?